waynehoggett/Kubestronaut/CKA/ExamExercises.md

 Create a new service account named ’secure-sa’ and create a pod that uses the ‘secure-sa’ service account.
 Make sure the token is not exposed to the pod.

 Create a new cluster role named ‘acme-corp-role’ that will allow the create action on deployments, replicates, and daemonsets.
 Bind that cluster role to the service account ’secure-sa’ and make sure the service account can only create the assigned resources within the default namespace and nowhere else.
 Use auth can-i to verify that the ‘secure-sa’ service account cannot create deployments in the kube-system namespace and output the result of the command + the command itself to a file and share that file.

+# 4

+## 4.1

+Apply the label “disk=ssd” to a node.
+Create a pod named “fast” using the nginx image and make sure that it selects a node based on the label “disk=ssd”.

+Edit the “fast” pod using kubectl edit po fast and change the node selector to “disk=slow”.
+Notice that the pod cannot be changed and the YAML was saved to a temporary location.
+Take the YAML in /tmp/ and apply it by force to delete and recreate the pod using a single imperative command.

+Create a new pod named “ssd-pod” using the nginx image, and use node affinity to select nodes based on a weight of 1, to nodes that have a label disk=ssd.
+If the selection criteria doesn’t match, it can also choose nodes that have a label kubernetes.io/os=linux

+## 4.2

+Create a pod named “limited” with the image “httpd” and set the resource requests to “1Gi” for CPU and “100Mi” for memory.

+Create a deployment named “overloaded” running three replicas of pods.
+Inside the pod is an initContainer and a main container.
+For the initContainer, use the busybox image and keep it running by issuing the command “/bin/bash sleep 1d”.
+Set the CPU requests to 250 millicores and Memory requests to 600 mebibytes.
+For the main container, use the nginx image.
+Set the CPU requests to 250 millicores and Memory requests to 600 mebibytes.
+See if the pods within the deployment get to a running state.
+If not, adjust the requests to get all three replicas up and running.

+Create a configmap named “ui-data” with the key and value pairs below Apply a configmap to a pod named “frontend” with the image “busybox:1.28” and pass it to the pod via the following environment variables: